 Adventure flows all along the scenic waterways and byways of the Northern Kentucky River Region.
-Here, you can take things as fast as a NASCAR race at the Kentucky Speedway or as slow as a relaxing float down the Licking River.
+Here, you can explore Kentucky’s bourbon culture along the B-Line or enjoy a relaxing float down the Licking River.
 Paddling, biking and birding are among the many outdoor pursuits in this region, and idyllic water views are just about everywhere you look.
 Enjoy archery or clay shooting at the prestigious Elk Creek Hunt Club, then treat yourself to a glass of local wine at Elk Creek Vineyards – one of several wineries in the region.

 - Road Trips